RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>9</sup> When Jesus heard these things, he marvelled at him, and turned him about, and said unto the people that followed him, I say unto you, I have not found so great faith, no, not in Israel.
 <sup>10</sup> And they that were sent, returning to the house, found the servant whole that had been sick.
 <sup>11</sup> And it came to pass the day after, that he went into a city called Nain; and many of his disciples went with him, and much people.
-<sup>12</sup> Now when he came nigh to the gate of the city, behold , there was a dead man carried out, the only son of his mother, and she was a widow: and much people of the city was with her.
+<sup>12</sup> Now when he came nigh to the gate of the city, behold, there was a dead man carried out, the only son of his mother, and she was a widow: and much people of the city was with her.
 <sup>13</sup> And when the Lord saw her, he had compassion on her, and said unto her, Weep not.
 <sup>14</sup> And he came and touched the bier: and they that bare [him] stood still.
 And he said, Young man, I say unto thee, Arise.
 <sup>15</sup> And he that was dead sat up, and began to speak.
 And he delivered him to his mother.